Dutch intervention in Lombok and Karangasem: Dutch intervention (July 1894)

+Attack on Mayura Post (1894)

 From August 1894, the Balinese chose to resist the Dutch military presence.
 They attacked the 900-strong Dutch military camp by surprise at night at Mayura Palace in Cakranegara on 25 August 1894, and killed more than 500 soldiers, sailors and coolies.
 Included among the dead was General P.P.H. van Ham, commander of the expedition.
 The Dutch retreated and entrenched themselves in fortifications on the coast.

 Dutch reinforcements (November 1894)

 The Dutch returned with more reinforcements under General Vetter.
 Mataram was attacked and utterly destroyed.
 On 8 November 1894, they made systematic artillery bombardments on the Balinese positions at Cakranegara and destroyed the palace, killing about 2,000 Balinese and losing 166 men.

-By the end of November 1894, the Dutch had annihilated the Balinese positions, with thousands of dead, and the Balinese surrendered or committed puputan, ritual suicide.
+By the end of November 1894, the Dutch had annihilated the Balinese positions, with thousands of dead, and the Balinese surrendered or committed puputan, ritual of last suicide attack.

 Lombok and Karangasem became part of the Dutch East Indies, and were administered from Bali.
 Gusti Gede Jelantik was appointed as Dutch regent in 1894, and ruled until 1902.

 The Lombok royal treasure was seized by the Dutch, including 230 kg of gold, 7000 kg of silver, and jewelry.
-Soon Bangli and Gyanjar also accepted Dutch suzerainty, but southern Bali kept resisting until the Dutch intervention in Bali (1906).
+Soon Bangli and Gianyar also accepted Dutch suzerainty, but southern Bali kept resisting until the Dutch intervention in Bali (1906).